1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 If your little one is suffering from baby eczema, you’re probably wondering where it comes from.
 While environmental factors and your baby’s immune system probably have something to do with eczema, the short answer is that eczema is a genetic condition.

 That’s right — it’s passed on from parents to children.
 If you or your partner have eczema or are prone to dry skin, you might pass it on to your little one.
-But don’t be discouraged.
+Your child is also more likely to develop eczema if either of you has other atopic conditions, such as:

 When it comes to dealing with eczema, preventing flare-ups is the name of the game.
 So, realizing early on that your baby might develop eczema allows you to take action to reduce the risk of flare-ups.

 Mom and dad holding their baby

-While genetics is the cause of eczema-prone skin, various factors can lead to flare-ups (which appear as red, dry, rough, and itchy skin).
+While genetics is the root cause of eczema-prone skin, various factors can lead to flare-ups (which appear as red, dry, rough, and itchy skin).
 This is when you really notice that your baby suffers from eczema.

 Every baby’s delicate skin is sensitive to different things, so you’ll need to figure out what triggers your baby’s eczema specifically.
-For many infants, flare-ups can be caused by:

 • Dry skin (think extra-dry skin thanks to winter weather or dry climates)